shreejitpanchal/solace-springboot-multithreading-jms/README.md

 ## Access a PubSub+ Service
 The Spring Tutorials require that you have access to a PubSub+ Service.
 You can quickly set one up for FREE by following [these instructions](https://solace.com/try-it-now/)

-## Please refer to Postman collection attached in project at below path:
+## Please refer to Postman collection attached in project at below path if you want to try out the framework:
-./ Solace-Spring-MultiThread-CompletableFuture.postman_collection.json
+--> ./Solace-Spring-MultiThread-CompletableFuture.postman_collection.json

 ## MultiThreading Asynchronous Patterns Covered in the Framework below:
 1: FanOut Pattern